mophan/ref-data-analysis-checklist/README.md

 </td>
 <td style="text-align:left;">

-1. What is the problem you are trying to solve?
+1. What is the problem to solve?
 2. How can your insights drive business decisions?
     </td>
     <td style="text-align:left;">